-The pedagogy of listening is not only a pedagogy for school; it's an attitude for life….
-Listening is a sensitivity to everything that connects us to others...The most important gift that we can give to the children in school and in the family is time… to offer our time to the children because time is the only possibility for listening and being listened to by others...
-Listening means being open to differences, recognizing the value of another's point of view and interpretations. - Carlina Rinaldi, 2004.
+The pedagogy of listening is not only a pedagogy for school; it's an attitude for life.
+Listening is a sensitivity to everything that connects us to others.
+The most important gift we can give children in school and the family is time… to offer our time to children because time is the only possibility for listening and being listened to by others.
+Listening means being open to differences and recognizing the value of another's point of view and interpretation. ~ Carla Rinaldi, 2004.

 The following values and principles underpin the various approaches we offer:

-Children are born competent and wired for learning and connecting.
+Children are born competent and wired for learning and connecting

-Adult self-examination is vital to building meaningful connections.
+Adult self-examination is vital to building meaningful connections

-Imperfection, uncertainty, and risks are catalysts for meaning-making & building relationships.
+Imperfection, uncertainty, and risks are catalysts for meaning-making & building relationships

-Cultivating wellbeing, responsiveness, and reflective practices
+Developing wellbeing, responsiveness, and reflective practices

-Cultivating respect, empathy, emotional and cultural awareness
+Cultivating respect, empathy, emotional, cultural, and ecological awareness